 If nal_unit_type == 4, then random access to the current NAL unit has occurred.

+It is worth to note that the proposed new flag currently has defined event that is associated with nal_type_type 4.
+In the future, more events that are associated with other types of NAL units can be defined / added to the proposed semantic of nal_dpd_flag.

 The proposed new element changes NAL unit header structure is as the following: